Elizabeth Searle

-Elizabeth Searle is an American novelist, short story writer, playwright and screenwriter.
-She is the author of five books of fiction and a rock opera, and she is co-writer of "I'll Show You Mine," a feature film from Duplass Brothers Productions and that was released by Gravitas Ventures in 2023 in select theaters in NYC, LA and more and widely via VOD on AmazonPrime, AppleTV, Comcast OnDemand, Vudu and more.
+Elizabeth Searle is an American fiction writer, playwright and screenwriter.
+She is the author of seven books of fiction and a rock opera, and she is co-writer of "I'll Show You Mine," a feature film from Duplass Brothers Productions and that was released by Gravitas Ventures in 2023 in select theaters in NYC, LA and more and widely via VOD on AmazonPrime, AppleTV, Peacock and more.
 The film which Elizabeth co-wrote with David Shields and Tiffany Louquet, is directed by Megan Griffiths and stars Poorna Jagannathan and Casey Thomas Brown.
-It received positive reviews in the New York Times and more, as well as national media coverage in VARIETY and more.
-Elizabeth has several other film projects in development.

-Her theater work TONYA & NANCY: THE ROCK OPERA (see below) has been performed around the country.
-Both I'LL SHOW YOU MINE and TONYA & NANCY: THE ROCK OPERA have received national media attention.
+It received positive reviews in the New York Times and more, and national media coverage in VARIETY and more.
+Both I'LL SHOW YOU MINE and Searle's theater work, TONYA & NANCY: THE ROCK OPERA, have drawn major media attention.

 Searle's novel "A Four-Sided Bed" is currently being developed as a feature film.
-A short film based on the novel, 'Four-Sided,' screened 2019-2023 in festivals in Cannes, Boston, Chicago, Madrid, Paris, Tokyo and more.
+A short film based on the novel, 'Four-Sided,' screened 2019-2025 in festivals in Cannes, Boston, Chicago, Madrid, Paris, Tokyo and more.

-Her most recent novel is 'We Got Him' (New Rivers Press) which was released in AudioBook in 2018.
+Her most recent books are 'Lock Her Up' (Pierian Springs Press) which is released in 2026, and The Drama Room (Pierian Springs Press) which was a Finalist for the Kirkus Indie Book award in literary fiction (2025).

-She is the creator and playwright for 'Tonya & Nancy: the Rock Opera' (music by Michael Teoli) which most recently was produced in February 2020 in an award-winning TheatreZone production starring Broadway great Andrea McArdle (the original ANNIE).
+She is the playwright for 'Tonya & Nancy: the Rock Opera' (music by Michael Teoli) which most recently was produced in March 2026 by Dogged Utopia Productions and in February 2020 in an award-winning TheatreZone production starring Broadway great Andrea McArdle (the original ANNIE).
 It was produced in NYC as a sold-out Full Production show at the New York Musical Festival (NYMF).
-Producer Paul Boghosian/Harborside Films has produced the show multiple times.
+Paul Boghosian/Harborside Films has produced the show multiple times.
 The 2020 production won four Broadway World Regional Theater awards.

-A Tonya & Nancy concert at 54Below, featuring Broadway performers, was recorded as a CD from Broadway Records and produced as a concert film, available in 2021.
-The show has had full productions in NYC (at NYMF), in Chicago, LA, Portland Oregon, suburban Dallas and Boston at the ART's Club Oberon Theater.
+A Tonya & Nancy concert at 54Below, featuring Broadway performers, was recorded as a CD from Broadway Records and produced as a concert film, available in 2021 on streamingmusicals.com.

 Searle's novel 'Girl Held in Home' was selected for New Rivers Press American Fiction Series.
+'We Got Him' was a finalist for the Midwest Book Award and was released in AudioBook in 2018.
 'A Four Sided Bed' was nominated for an ALA award and various Editor's Choice awards.
 Her short story collection My Body to You won the Iowa Short Fiction Prize (James Salter, judge) and Celebrities in Disgracewas a finalist for the Paterson Fiction Prize.
 'Celebrities in Disgrace' was produced as a short film that screened at various festivals.
 Searle's one act play, 'Stolen Girl Song' was produced at the Act One One Act Play festival in NY in 2019.
-Searle wrote the libretto for Tonya and Nancy:The Opera," produced in 2006, 2010, 2014 and in Minneapolis in 2018.

-Searle's theater works and the Feature Film I'LL SHOW YOU MINE have drawn national media attention.
+Searle wrote the libretto for Tonya and Nancy:The Opera, produced multiple times.
+Searle's theater works and the Feature Film I'LL SHOW YOU MINE have drawn both national and international media.